Sevendays-Digital/filament-page-builder/README.md

 php artisan migrate
 ```

-You can publish the config file with:
+You can publish the config file with (currently no config):

 ```bash
 php artisan vendor:publish --tag="filament-page-builder-config"